preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 OmniaContext.Identity.Uid
 ```

-If you see errors that using `UserIdentity` interface/class, you have to replace it with `IdentityId` interface/class.
+If you see errors that using `UserIdentity` interface/class, you have to replace it with `Identity` interface/class.

-For example: People Picker (omfx-people-picker) has been updated to use `Array<IdentityId>` as input/output.
+For example: People Picker (omfx-people-picker) has been updated to use `Array<Identity>` as input/output.

-**Even if you do not see errors, you should find all references of using `UserIdentity` in your project and try to replace it with `IdentityId`.
-Because from now on, `UserIdentity` means a full model of user.**
+**Even if you do not see errors, you should find all references of using `UserIdentity` in your project and try to replace it with `Identity`.
+Because from now on, `UserIdentity` means identity only for user (not include group).**

 ## Import from Omnia npm